Suspect killed along with two others

 The suspect, Bangladeshi-Canadian Tamim Ahmed Chowdhury, was killed along with two others, the national police chief said Saturday.

-, national police chief Shahidul Hoque said, adding that another suspected mastermind is under investigation.
+The two other extremists killed have not been identified, national police chief Shahidul Hoque said, adding that another suspected mastermind is under investigation.

 The terror attack at a bakery popular with foreigners left 21 people dead, including 18 foreign nationals.
 In addition, four terrorists were killed in the standoff while one was captured alive.

 Chowdhury is one of the leaders of the banned Islamist group Jamaatul Mujahideen Bangladesh, or JMB, the police chief said.